Git-Leon/bashrc/README.md

 # Bashrc Aliases
-* From an administrative terminal, execute the commands below to install the `bashrc` aliases onto GitBash
+* From an administrative bash terminal, execute the commands below to install the `bashrc` aliases

 ```bash
 git clone https://github.com/Git-Leon/bashrc ~/bashrc